 Everything You Need to Know About Yamaha A-Series Acoustic Guitars

 The Yamaha A-Series is one of the company's higher-end acoustic guitar lines, though it does include some more accessible models.
 Known for its great tone and road-worthy build quality, the A-Series offers excellent value in all configurations.
-Even better Yamaha is currently offering 4 free sets of guitar strings with your purchase of an A-Series guitar!
 Here's what you need to know about this popular seller and how to make an informed purchase.

 Decoding Model Numbers